OPS-E2E-PPE/VBA-Docs/api/Word.Row.md

 keywords: vbawd10.chm2384
 f1_keywords:
 - vbawd10.chm2384
-ms.prod: word
 api_name:
 - Word.Row
 ms.assetid: 38a05858-829a-ea5c-ce63-7f7343bf7b88
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Row object (Word)

 Represents a row in a table.
 The **Row** object is a member of the **[Rows](Word.rows.md)** collection.
 The **Rows** collection includes all the rows in the specified selection, range, or table.

 ## Remarks

 Use **Rows** (Index), where Index is the index number, to return a single **Row** object.
 The index number represents the position of the row in the selection, range, or table.
 The following example deletes the first row in the first table in the active document.

 ```vb
 ActiveDocument.Tables(1).Rows(1).Delete
 ```

 Use the **Add** method to add a row to a table.
 The following example inserts a row before the first row in the selection.